zrcni/data-pipeline-tinkering/README.md

 Basically:

-1. User clicks a button, submits a form, navigates to another view etc.
+1. User clicks a button, submits a form, navigates to another view, as generic examples
 2. Send event to the server via web socket
 3. Receive event on the server and enrich it with request/socket specific data (ip address at the very least)
 4. Forward event to the next step in the data pipeline